Skip to main content

 Tension in a String

 Tension refers to the force exerted along the length of a string or rope, which affects how waves propagate through it.
-In this case, the tension of 50.0 N influences the wave speed and particle motion on the string.
+In this context, the tension of 50.0 N influences the wave speed and particle motion on the string.
 Higher tension generally results in faster wave propagation.

 Recommended video: